sundaram0900/My-Caluculator/README.md

 # My-Caluculator
-This repository is for the caluculator webpage which is build using HTML,CSS, Java Script
+This repository is for the caluculator webpage which is build using HTML,CSS, Java Script and used here internal js inside the html.

 Thank you.